chaconnewu/awesome-augmented/awesomes/vim-galore.md

     :h usr_toc.txt
    </code>
    to find the table of content (as you might have guessed).
-Skimming over that help finding certain topics, .e.g you will find an entry "Digraphs" and "Entering special characters" in chapter 24 (so use
+Skimming over that help to find certain topics, .e.g you will find an entry "Digraphs" and "Entering special characters" in chapter 24 (so use
    <code>